Frequently Asked Questions · Mind Medicine Australia

 Psychedelics are chemical compounds which temporarily create changes in brain function including shifts in perception, thinking, and feeling, producing an ‘altered state of consciousness’.
 The ‘classical psychedelics’ include substances like psilocybin (found in a variety of mushrooms), ayahuasca, mescaline, lysergic acid diethylamide (LSD), and dimethyltryptamine (DMT).
 Although not a classical psychedelic, MDMA is often included in this category due to some similarities in its effects and clinical applications.
 Classical psychedelics appear to produce many of their effects through the activation of a specific Serotonin receptor (5HT2A) in the brain.
 The word psychedelic, coined by British psychiatrist Humphry Osmond, means ‘mind revealing’.

-Psychedelic-assisted therapy involves certain approaches to ‘talk-therapy’ alongside the ingestion of a psychedelic compound such as psilocybin, or MDMA.
+Psychedelic-assisted therapies involves certain approaches to ‘talk-therapy’ alongside the ingestion of a psychedelic compound such as psilocybin, or MDMA.
 Researchers and clinicians often describe three distinct therapy phases that take place over several days: preparation, the psychedelic experience, and integration.
 Importantly, the non-psychedelic elements of this approach are essential for both effectiveness and safety.

 Historians and anthropologists have found that psychedelic agents have been utilised for thousands of years and in various contexts, from the medicinal to the ritualistic.
 The historical use of psychedelics in the West traces back to Ancient Greece’s Eleusinian Mysteries, a ritualised initiation rite involving what anthropologists believe was a psychedelic drink.
 MDMA was first synthesised in 1912 by the German pharmaceutical company Merck, and LSD was first synthesised in 1938 by the Swiss chemist Albert Hofmann at Sandoz Laboratories.
 Sandoz also isolated psilocybin for the first time in 1957.